 - Successfully assisting the Special Assistant Attorney General representing the Commonwealth of Massachusetts in connection with all claims arising from the alleged “sick building” status of the former home of the Massachusetts Registry of Motor Vehicles (the Ruggles Center).

-David has co-authored numerous legal works, including a chapter entitled “Cross Examination” in the MCLE textbook Massachusetts Courtroom Advocacy, and speaks at programs on legal issues to business professionals and in-house counsel.
+Frequently sought by the media for his in-depth knowledge on issues involving drug and medical device litigation, David has appeared on New England Cable News (NECN) and has published articles in The Boston Globe, The National Law Journal, and Mass High Tech.
+He has co-authored numerous legal works, including a chapter entitled “Cross Examination” in the MCLE textbook Massachusetts Courtroom Advocacy, and is often called upon to speak at programs on legal issues to business professionals and in-house counsel.